 What is a policy?

-indicating that image complies with your policy
+indicating that source or image complies with your policy.

 additionally specifies the action to take place, based on the result of the

 - STOP: Critical error that should stop the deployment by failing the policy evaluation.

 Adjacent to each name in the policy list is a counter that indicates the number of rules within that policy.

 Note: A lock icon next to the rule counter indicates that the policy cannot be deleted.
-Policy rules that are used by policy mappings in the bundle (which will be listed under the Used By Mapping(s) column entry) cannot be deleted until they are removed from every associated mapping.
+Policy rules that are used by policy mappings in the policy (which will be listed under the Used By Mapping(s) column entry) cannot be deleted until they are removed from every associated mapping.

-- Edit the policy
+Edit the policy

-- Copy the policy
+Copy the policy

-- Download the policy as a JSON document
+Download the policy as a JSON document

 Adding a New Policy